 Paul did not return to the Last Frontier for about two years.
 When he did, he discovered the clear-cut hillside.
 Paul asked Lisa who had cut the trees, and then explained to her that the trees had been on his plot, not hers.
 After that, he promptly sued the Wiersums for timber trespass.

 The Wiersums, apparently a couple not lacking chutzpah (just look at the clear-cutting escapade), filed a third-party complaint blaming Lisa for the trespass.
 They sought to apportion fault onto Lisa, claiming that she had negligently misrepresented that she owned the property where the trees were cut when she gave them permission to remove trees from her property.
 The trial court granted Lisa’s summary judgment motion and dismissed the claim against her.
-The Wiersums and Paul went to trial, and a jury awarded Paul $161,000 in compensatory restoration damages, along with statutory treble damages.
+The Wiersums and Paul went to trial, and a jury awarded Paul $161,000 in compensatory restoration damages along with statutory treble damages.

 Held: Lisa was not liable for the Wiersums’ trespass, but the case had to be sent back to the trial court, because the damages were excessive.
 Today, we’ll talk about Lisa’s “duty” to the Wiersums and her own brother.
-Monday we’ll take up damages.

 The Wiersums contended that fault must be apportioned to Lisa because she was negligent when she failed to disclose to Darlene that she did not know exactly where her property lines were and that Harder also owned property in the area.
 In essence, their negligence claim was based on the theory that Lisa had negligently misrepresented or failed to disclose information to the Wiersums, and her negligence thus caused them to trespass on Paul’s property and remove his trees.

 None of these arguments carried the day.
-The Court held that sections 158 and 165 of the Restatement (Second) of Torts were inapplicable here, because they applied only where the person intentionally causes a third person to enter land, that is, “commands or requests” a third person to enter the land of another.
+The Court held that sections 158 and 165 of the Restatement (Second) of Torts were inapplicable, because they applied only where the person intentionally causes a third person to enter land, that is, “commands or requests” a third person to enter the land of another.
 Lisa never commanded the Wiersums to do anything.
-Section 165 similarly provided no support for the Wiersums’ position, instead imposing liability where someone recklessly or negligently enters land in possession of another, or causes “a thing or third person so to enter,” and thereby harms the land.
+Section 165 similarly provided no support for the Wiersums’ position, but rather imposes liability where someone recklessly or negligently enters land in possession of another, or causes “a thing or third person so to enter,” and thereby harms the land.
 Comment (a) to this section indicated that the rule applies where “the conduct of the actor either… involve[s] an unreasonable risk of invading the possessor’s interest in his exclusive possession of the land, or… [is] caused by an abnormally dangerous activity carried on by the actor.”
 Lisa’s act of giving the Wiersums permission to cut trees on her own land did not present an unreasonable risk that the Wiersums would enter Paul’s land and cut his trees.

 The Wiersums also argued that a Texas case held that landowners who intended to cut timber on their own land owed a duty to adjoining landowners to ascertain the boundary lines of the adjoining land.
 But Lisa did not seek out the Wiersums to remove trees from her land, nor did she affirmatively offer inaccurate information about her property boundaries.
 The Wiersums did not ask her for this information and, because this was not a business transaction, she was under no legal obligation to provide it.
 Thus, the Court said, she did not assume a duty to give accurate information to the Wiersums when they asked permission to remove her trees.